bynect/constraint-inference/README.md

 This repo contains the following branches:

-- [main](https://github.com/bynect/constraint-inference/tree/main) Original algorithm implementation with some additions (parser, repl, n-tuples, if expressions).
+- [main](https://github.com/bynect/constraint-inference/tree/main) Original algorithm implementation with some additions, unstable.
 - [original](https://github.com/bynect/constraint-inference/tree/original) Original algorithm implementation with detailed comments.
 - [clean](https://github.com/bynect/constraint-inference/tree/clean) A copy of the original branch without the comments.
 - [parser](https://github.com/bynect/constraint-inference/tree/parser) A copy of the original branch with the addition of a parser and repl.
+- [if-expr](https://github.com/bynect/constraint-inference/tree/if-expr) Same as the parser branch with the addition of n-tuples and if expressions.

 ## Grammar